 Option Two – Stay in a General Population Shelter

-Service animals are permitted in General Population Shelters so long as the pet meets the requirements under Federal law.
-Visit ADA Requirements for Service Animals for additional information.
-However, pet-friendly shelters are available for residents owning pets, not considered a service animal and is available on a first-come, first-served basis.
-A pet-friendly shelter is not a General Population shelter and staying with family, friends or at a pet-friendly hotel outside an evacuation zone should be your first and best option.
-Pets accepted include: Dogs, Cats, domestic Birds, Rabbits, Gerbils, Guinea Pigs, Mice and Hamsters.
+Service animals are permitted in General Population Shelters if the animal meets ADA Requirements for Service Animals .
+Some General Population Shelters have been designated Pet-Friendly Shelters and are available on a first-come, first-served basis for residents owning pets that are not considered service animals.
+Pets accepted include dogs, cats, domestic birds, rabbits, gerbils, guinea pigs, mice and hamsters.
 All pets must be in a carrier/crate and all dogs must have a collar with leash.
 Evacuees must show proof of rabies certificate for dogs and cats.
-Residents should also be prepared to show their pet’s Broward County Registration Tag.
+Residents should also be prepared to show their pet's Broward County Registration Tag.
 Evacuees should bring necessary care supplies for a week such as, supply of food and water, food/water bowls, cat litter and litter box, medicine, cleaning supplies, etc.

 Option Three – Stay in a Special Needs Shelter

-If you are dependent on electricity for your medical needs, or have a medical condition that cannot be supported at a General Population shelter, we recommend you pre-register for the Broward County Special Needs Emergency Sheltering and Transportation Program.
+If you are dependent on electricity for your medical needs or have a medical condition that cannot be supported at a General Population shelter, you should plan ahead.

-Shelter applications are available at Broward.org/AtRisk, or contact the Broward County Emergency Management Division at 954-831-3902, TTY 954-831-3940 to request that an application be mailed to you.
+Visit Broward.org/AtRisk to pre-register for the Broward County Special Needs Emergency Sheltering and Transportation Program.
+You can also call the Broward County Office of Emergency Management at 954-831-3902 to request that an application be mailed to you.
 The medical information your physician provides on the application will be reviewed by the nursing team at the Florida Department of Health in Broward County, and you will receive notification of your assignment.

 Emergency shelters are a service of the Broward County Commission and the Broward County School Board.